george-a-shoemaker/george-a-shoemaker.github.io/software-blog/2022-11-27-struct-as-value-type.markdown

 print(UnsafeRawPointer(&arr)) // new address !!
 print(arr.capacity) // 20.
 The append was possible because the items were copied to a newly allocated block of memory
 ```
-Whereas a normal struct will overwrite memory whenever possible (usually because the Automatic Reference Counter has a value of 1 reference to the struct, so a mutation won't cause any suprises), resizing an array requires that we allocate a new block of memory elsewhere.
+Whereas a normal struct will overwrite memory whenever possible (usually because the Automatic Reference Counter has a value of 1 reference to the struct, so a mutation won't cause any surprises), resizing an array requires that we allocate a new block of memory elsewhere.
 So this is an example where not only the memory was mutated with `append()`, the pointer value changed as well.

 ## In conclusion